-- 1.1 The Government proposes using the new regulatory powers, contained in the Energy Act 2013 as amended, and in the NS Act 2018 itself, to make Nuclear Safeguards Regulations ("NS Regulations") in order to create the legal framework for a new domestic nuclear safeguards regime to operate in the United Kingdom once European Atomic Energy Community ("Euratom") arrangements no longer apply to the UK. - 1.2 The NS Regulations will create the legal framework for a new domestic nuclear safeguards regime to operate in the United Kingdom following the UK's withdrawal from Euratom.
-This domestic regime will replace the current legal framework provided principally by the United Kingdom's membership of the Euratom and associated regulations notably the European Commission Regulation (Euratom) No302/2005 on the application of Euratom safeguards.
+- 1.1 The Government proposes using the new regulatory powers, contained in the Energy Act 2013 as amended, and in the NS Act 2018 itself, to make Nuclear Safeguards Regulations ("NS Regulations") in order to create the legal framework for a new domestic nuclear safeguards regime to operate in the United Kingdom once European Atomic Energy Community ("Euratom") arrangements no longer apply to the UK. - 1.2 On January 19th 2018, the Department for Business, Energy and Industrial Strategy (BEIS) published a pre-consultation draft of the nuclear safeguards regulations.
+This publication followed a commitment to do so in November 2017 during the Committee Stage of the NS Bill 2018.
+The publication of the pre-consultation draft was also timed to accompany the House of Commons Report stage of the NS Bill 2018, which took place on 23rd January 2018. - 1.3 The NS Regulations will create the legal framework for a new domestic nuclear safeguards regime to operate in the United Kingdom following the UK's withdrawal from Euratom.
+This domestic regime will replace the current legal framework provided principally by the United Kingdom's membership of the Euratom and associated regulations notably the European Commission Regulation (Euratom) No 302/2005 on the application of Euratom safeguards.
 The NS Regulations will also take account of the domestic legislative and operational differences between the current legal framework provided by Euratom and the new domestic nuclear safeguards regime to operate in the UK to ensure the new domestic safeguards regime can operate within a UK context.
-For example, the ONR is the UK's independent nuclear regulatory body as opposed to the European Commission (a supranational body) and UK will be entering into new bi-lateral safeguards agreements with the IAEA. - 1.3 The draft text of Nuclear Safeguards regulations was published alongside the consultation document in July 2018.
-During the consultation period, we have continued to develop the regulations which set out the nuclear safeguards regime for the UK. - 1.4 The focus of this Impact Assessment is limited to the proposed option for the UK's domestic safeguard regime.
-Other areas covered by the Euratom treaty, but outside the scope of this Impact Assessment include nuclear safety, research and development, transport and waste.
-This Impact Assessment is being published alongside the government's response to the consultation.
-It builds on the Impact Assessment published with the consultation by updating estimates where new information has become available, including evidence provided by consultation responses. - 1.5 The NS Regulations assessed by this IA impose reporting requirements on holders of qualifying nuclear material and empowers the Office for Nuclear Regulation (ONR) to regulate and ensure the UK's compliance with its international safeguards obligations, as agreed in the Voluntary Offer Agreement and Additional Protocol with the IAEA.
+For example, the ONR is the UK's independent nuclear regulatory body as opposed to the European Commission (a supranational body) and UK will be entering into new safeguards agreements with the IAEA. - 1.4 Since publishing drafts in January, we have continued to develop the Nuclear Safeguards Regulations 2018 which set out the nuclear safeguards regime for the UK. - 1.5 The focus of this Impact Assessment is limited to the proposed option for the UK's domestic safeguard regime.
+This Impact Assessment is being published alongside a consultation, to allow stakeholders to provide feedback on the regulations, prior to them being laid before Parliament before the end of this year.
+The NS Regulations will be subject to the affirmative resolution procedure.
+This IA will be updated to account for any material changes which are made to the NS Regulations as a result of the consultation. - 1.6 The NS Regulations assessed by this IA impose reporting requirements on holders of qualifying nuclear material and empowers the Office for Nuclear Regulation (ONR) to regulate and ensure the UK's compliance with its international safeguards obligations, as agreed in the Voluntary Offer Agreement and Additional Protocol with the IAEA.
 The ONR already regulates to ensure compliance with security and safety regulations within the nuclear industry and has some limited involvement with nuclear safeguards, providing a supporting role to Euratom and the IAEA, and in fulfilling those obligations to the IAEA that are not the responsibility of Euratom.
 This IA assesses the likely costs that will be incurred by the ONR in regulating the domestic civil nuclear safeguards regime in the UK.
 It also provides indicative estimates of what the likely costs of compliance with the new domestic regime will be for the holders of qualifying nuclear material, including any additional requirements that operators will be required to undertake.